 Late-night hunger pangs?
 No problem – Miami’s chain coffee shops are open 24 hours.
 If you’re in South Beach, you can grab a snack on Washington Avenue between 9th and 12th Streets, or head to the News Cafe on Ocean Drive for a bite that’s available until late.
 And if you need to stock up on groceries or snacks at any time of the day or night, check out the Publix Market on 19th and Dade Boulevard, which is open 24/7.

 In Miami, food isn’t just about sustenance – it’s a reflection of the city’s diverse cultural influences and a source of pride for its residents.
 So whether you’re in the mood for traditional Cuban fare or want to explore new flavors, Miami’s food scene is sure to satisfy your appetite and leave you wanting more.

-Some restaurants offer an “early bird special”, a menu a reduced price to diners why order their evening meal before 6 o’clock, or thereabouts.
+Don’t forget that some restaurants offer an “early bird special”, a menu at a reduced price to diners who order their evening meal before 6 o’clock, or thereabouts.
 A brunch menu is widely available on Sundays from 11 am. to 3 pm.
 If hunger strikes in the middle of the night, make for one of the chain coffee shops, open 24 hours.

-In South Beach you can find it in Washington Avenue between the 9th to 12th.
-You can find snack also at the News Cafè in Ocean Drive until late.
+In South Beach, you can find it on Washington Avenue between the 9th to 12th.
+You can find snacks also at the News Cafè in Ocean Drive until late.

-Last, in South Beach there is a Market “Publix” between the 19th and Dade Boulevard that is open 24/7.
+Last, in South Beach, there is a Market “Publix” between 19th and Dade Boulevard that is open 24/7.